A Trusted Friend in a Complicated World

 Earmuffs

-In 1877, 15-year-old Chester Greenwood was tired of having cold ears when he went ice skating.
+In 1877, 15-year-old Farmington, Maine, resident Chester Greenwood was tired of having cold ears when he went ice skating.
 So he built a wire frame and had his grandmother help sew pieces of beaver skin to it to keep his ears warm.
-The muffs were a hit—especially with soldiers during World War I. Check out 20 other everyday things that were actually invented for World War I.
+The earmuffs were a hit—especially with soldiers during World War I. Now, Farmington celebrates Chester Greenwood Day and hosts an annual parade in honor of its state’s beloved inventor.

 brail invention